zakrobinson/RLDNe/README.md

 # RLDNe
 ## Description:
-An R-package that conveniently interfaces with NeEstimator 2.1
+An R-package that conveniently interfaces with NeEstimator 2.1 for Linux and Mac platforms

 ## Install directions:
 devtools::install_github(repo="zakrobinson/RLDNe")